 Pre-operative cardiovascular examination [for "high-risk" noncardiac surgery where an imaging stress test or invasive coronary angiography is being deferred unless absolutely necessary - see criteria] or [noncoronary cardiac surgeries in lieu of cardiac catheterization as the initial imaging study] [not covered for persons at intermediate or high pretest probability of coronary artery disease, evaluation of stent occlusion, or instent restenosis]

-Special screening for ischemic heart disease [covered for asymptomatic persons at low pretest probability with equivocal exercise or pharmacological stress test] [not covered for persons at intermediate or high pretest probability of coronary artery disease, evaluation of stent occlusion, or instent restenosis]
+Special screening for ischemic heart disease [covered for asymptomatic persons at low pretest probability with equivocal or uninterpretable exercise or pharmacological stress test] [not covered for persons at intermediate or high pretest probability of coronary artery disease, evaluation of stent occlusion, or instent restenosis]

 Special screening for other and unspecified cardiovascular conditions